healiosuk/rectify/readme.md

 Some tests (specifically for Query objects) we need access to a database that ActiveRecord can connect to.
 We use SQLite for this at present.
-When you run the specs with `bundle exec rspec`, the database will be created for you.
+When you run the specs with `bin/rspec`, the database will be created for you.

 There are some Rake tasks to help with the management of this test database using normal(ish) commands from Rails: